 Students in programs that require only one semester of chemistry should take C101.
 Students with an insufficient background in high school chemistry to qualify for C105 should take C101 as a preparatory course.
 Students in programs that require two semesters of chemistry take either the C101-C102 sequence, the C105-C106 sequence, or the C111-C112 sequence (see specific program for degree major).
 The C101-C102 sequence is designed for students who do not need chemistry as a tool subject.
 The C105-C106 sequence is designed for students pursuing advanced work in scientific fields (e.g., biology, chemistry, geology, medicine, physics).
 The C111-C112 sequence is designed for students who are majoring in engineering or who desire a nonlaboratory version of C105-C106.
 If engineering students wish to take a laboratory, they may either enroll in the C105-C106 sequence or enroll in C125 along with C111 and in C126 along with C112.
-C105 is considered equivalent to the combined courses C111-C125 and C106 is considered equivalent to the combined courses C112-C126.
-Credit can only be earned in either the C105-C106 sequence or the C111-C125 and C101 will not count toward the total credit hours needed for graduation.
+C105 is considered equivalent to the combined courses C112-C126.
+Credit can only be earned in either the C105-C106 sequence or the C111-C125 and C105 credit can only be earned in either the C105-C106 sequence or the C111-C125 and C1104 will not count toward the total credit hours needed for graduation.
 Admission to C106 or C112 on the basis of the student's having taken C101 is not allowed.